Virtual School previously looked after children advisor

 • introduces the new requirement for Virtual School Heads (VSH) to make information and advice available to parents and schools in relation to previously looked after children

-• the Guidance is clear about schools needing to ensure sufficient flexibility in their behaviour policy to meet the needs of previously looked after children
+• the guidance is clear about schools needing to ensure sufficient flexibility in their behaviour policy to meet the needs of previously looked after children

 Keeping children safe in education (GOV.UK)